Climate change is an international problem that requires local solutions.

 Pathway to Net Zero

-Forecasting what the transition to net zero might entail for individuals and businesses, National Grid released its latest Future Energy Scenarios report in 2020, which forecasts four different scenarios to 2050.
+Forecasting what the transition to net zero might entail for individuals and businesses, National Grid released its latest Future Energy Scenarios report in 2021, which forecasts four different scenarios to 2050.
 Three of its four scenarios result in the UK meeting net zero by 2050, with the report stating reaching net zero by 2050 is achievable but will require immediate action across all key technologies and policy areas, and full engagement across society and end consumers.
-SSEN’s work with Regen, which use the four scenarios as a basis for forecasts within its distribution area, have found there could be over 70,000 electric vehicles and 58,000 heat pumps in Oxford in 2050 as low carbon technology increases significantly over the next few decades.
+SSEN’s work with Regen, which use the four scenarios as a basis for forecasts within its distribution area, have found there could be over 70,000 electric vehicles and 58,000 heat pumps in Oxford in 2050 – reaching over 250,000 electric vehicles county wide and over 250,000 heat pumps – as low carbon technology increases significantly over the next few decades.
 Together, these help to illustrate the scale of change occurring in the UK and how the transition to net zero will change the relationship individuals, businesses, and communities have with the energy system.

 Local approaches to net zero